JonMerlevede/NeatSim/README.md

 When trying to understand the code, the `GendreauEvaluator` is probably a good class to start in.
 It can also be useful to look at the translation of the configuration file into code.

 Note: One important thing to note when using JPPF is that the server and the client (NeatSim) have to use the same version.
 To see or change which version NeatSim uses, look in the `pom.xml` file.

-Note: For some reason using local, multithreaded simulation is not deterministic (in other words, it is currently not correctly implemented).
-I know this is a problem; the local multithreaded implementation currently fails determinism tests.
-Local multithreaded simulation should not be used for research purposes before addressing this issue (probably in `LocalMultithreadesSimulator`).

 ## SharpNeatV2
 This folder contains the modified version of [SharpNEAT v2] that I used for evolving the vehicle heuristics.
 I  really only added code for an evaluator that sends the genomes of an entire generation to Java for evaluation (using Thrift), but had to change some parts of SharpNeat that might make it hard to easily upgrade to newer versions of SharpNEAT (e.g. the possibility to evaluate an entire generation instead of just a single genome, but also changing the visibility of some properties of the neural networks in order to read them into the Thrift data transfer objects).
 I also added my experiment to the SharpNEATV2 configuration file `SharpNeatDomains.experiments.xml`.
 Most of my code is in the SharpNeat\NeatSim application.